rmjarvis/TreeCorr/docs/params.rst

     and ``file_name`` (or any of the other corresponding pairs).

 :file_type: (ASCII, FITS, HDF5, or Parquet) The file type of the input files.
-:delimiter: (str, default = '\0') The delimeter between input values in an ASCII catalog.
+:delimiter: (str, default = '\0') The delimiter between input values in an ASCII catalog.
 :comment_marker: (str, default = '#') The first (non-whitespace) character of comment lines in an input ASCII catalog.

     The default file type is normally ASCII.
 However, if the file name